nginxinc/nginx-amplify-doc/amplify-guide.md

         # /etc/init.d/amplify-agent start

 **Note.** Amplify Agent will drop *root* privileges after it's started.
-It will then use the effective UID of the user `nginx`.
-The package install procedure will add the `nginx` user automatically unless it's already found in the system.
+It will then use effective UID of the user `nginx`.
+Package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive found in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).

 ### Updates